-When researching daycares, be cautious and look for signs of a bad daycare provider.
-Here are some daycare flags to look out for.
+When researching daycares, be cautious and look for signs of a bad daycare facility.
+Here are some daycare warning signs to look out for.

-Lack of Cleanliness
+1. Lack of Cleanliness

 The facility’s lack of cleanliness may be one of the signs of a bad daycare.
 While some times of the day may result in disorder due to snack times or special projects, caregivers are responsible for cleaning up as the day moves along.

 While lack of accreditation may not be one of the signs of a bad daycare provider, accreditation is a sign of a good daycare.

 There are so many types of accredited programs, making it difficult to pinpoint which is best.
 Nonetheless, a few noteworthy accreditation organizations include the National Early Childhood Program Accreditation, The National Accreditation Commission, and Cognia.

-Doesn’t Follow State Licensing Requirements
+3. Doesn’t Follow State Licensing Requirements

 A licensed business confirms that the business is insured, follows regulations, and is inspected regularly.

 Licensing is important since it covers many factors that ensure your child’s safety.
 Some of these factors are the number of children that one adult can care for at a time (child-caregiver ratio), how children are supervised, and building safety, including emergency exits, repairs, and potential dangers.

 Most daycares have their license somewhere you can see, and if you cannot locate it, simply ask to see it.
 If you feel that the daycare is in violation, you may wonder how to report a bad daycare.
 You may contact your state’s Department of Economic Security in regards to this.

-Activities Don’t Support Development
+4. Activities Don’t Support Development